plblum/jivs/README.md

 ### Configuring Validators
 Validators have an underlying object, ValidatorConfig, that hosts the configuration.
 You generally use the [Builder API](#configuring-the-validationmanager-the-builder-api) to assist setting it up.
-> Configuration must be setup when [configuring the ValidationManager](#configuringvalidationmanager) or [using the Modifier object](#Modifying the configuration with the Modifier object) after it was created.
+> Configuration must be setup when [configuring the ValidationManager](#configuringvalidationmanager).
 ```ts
 interface ValidatorConfig {
     errorCode?: string;